MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 ## Running
 1. Download and install [Docker engine](https://docs.docker.com/engine/install/)
 2. Navigate to a working directory for this project
-2. Run the following command to download the docker-compose file:
+3. Run the following command to download the docker-compose file:
 ```
 curl -o docker-compose.yml https://raw.githubusercontent.com/MSUSEL/msusel-pique-sbom-supplychain-sec/refs/heads/master/docker-compose.yml
 ```
-5. Generate a [Github API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and save the text of the key to a file 'github-token.txt'
+4. Generate a [Github API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and save the text of the key to a file 'github-token.txt'
-6. Place the Github API token in a file named `.env` in the format `GITHUB_PAT=[your token]`
+5. Place the Github API token in a file named `.env` in the format `GITHUB_PAT=[your token]`
 6. Create two directories, "input" and "out".
 Inside the "input directory", create a directory "projects" inside "projects" create three directories "SBOM", "sourceCode", and "images"
-8. There are three options for input projects.
+7. There are three options for input projects.
 If you have already generated SBOMs place any number of SBOMs to be analyzed in input/projects/SBOM.
 If you wish to assess the software supply chain security quality of a project but you haven't built an SBOM simply place the root folder of the project in input/projects/sourceCode.
 The resulting SBOMs will be placed in input/projects/SBOM and the model will continue as normal.
 If you wish to assess the software supply chain security quality of a docker image, place a text file with the name and tag of the image in input/projects/images.
-9. Select derived model to use via the command line argument `--derived_model`: `npm, npm-trimmed, docker, docker-trimmed` (this is found in the docker-compose.yml file, the default is `npm-trimmed`)
-   - `npm` - uses the model derived from the NPM benchmark repository
-   - `npm-trimmed` - uses the model derived from the NPM benchmark repository with tree trimming
-   - `docker` - uses the model derived from the Docker image benchmark repository
-   - `docker-trimmed` - uses the model derived from the Docker image benchmark repository with tree trimming
-10. The resulting directory structure should look like this:
+8. The resulting directory structure should look like this:
 ```
 ├── $WORKDIR
 │   ├── input